KezzyNgotho/TheGameTribe/README.md

 - Fans can win NFTs and other rewards by participating in these interactive quizzes.

 ### 3. **Unified Token Economy**
-- Transactions are powered by **$FTO (DunkVerse Token)**, which is equivalent to:
+- Transactions are powered by **$GTB (GameTribe Token)** on Push Chain Donut Testnet.
-  - 1 $MNT
-- Simplifies transactions on each chain and promotes ecosystem interoperability.
+- Simplifies transactions across features and promotes ecosystem interoperability.

 ### 4. **Decentralized Betting Pool**
 - Fair and transparent NFT auctions ensure trust among bidders.